liorfranko/revisioned-configmaps/index.md

 ## Example:
-The following example is done with a simple version of our [Helm chart](https://github.com/liorfranko/base-app)
+The following example is done using a mini version of our [Helm chart](https://github.com/liorfranko/base-app)
 1. We'll start by deploying our Helm chart:
 ![](./start.png)